 Have you bought edibles or gone through the process to make your own?
 And now you are wondering, do edibles go bad?
 After all, it would be a shame to waste your favorite product!
 Learn more about how to store your edibles so they last longer.

-• Discuss which factors cause an edible to go bad
+- What factors can cause an edible to go bad

 Why You Will Love This Guide